The MailStore Server and GDPR

-In about a year, it will be official: Starting on 25 May 2018, the General Data Protection Regulation (GDPR) will enter into force.
+Now it is official: Starting on 25 May 2018, the General Data Protection Regulation (GDPR) entered into force.
 The GDPR is intended to thoroughly standardize European data protection law.
 Up until now, national legislation based on the EU Data Protection Directive varied greatly between countries; once it enters into force, the GDPR will serve as the immediately applicable law in all EU Member States.
 The focus will continue to be on protecting natural persons when processing personal data.
 The stated goal of the GDPR is for EU companies to take the rights of natural persons into greater account with regards to storing and processing personal data.
 That is a very brief summary of the intent and purpose of the regulation, one that does not account for the entire breadth of its meaning.

 We recently noticed that more and more customers are asking about the relationship between email archiving with MailStore and the pending data regulation.
 Generally speaking, data protection is a very broad and complex field that every company should address with the help of legal experts.